stopsopa/log-wizzard/README.md

 [https://github.com/stopsopa/log-wizzard](https://github.com/stopsopa/log-wizzard)
 # spring boot log formatter

-I've tried to use pino-pretty library but I had a problem with clearning java stack in the log to make it more readable so I just made this library in one evening.
+I've tried to use pino-pretty library but there was a problem with clearning java stack in the log to make it more readable so I just made this library.

-It was create in one evening, just simple utility tool for job at hand so please forgive me ...
+It was create in one evening and later tweaked here and there.
+It's just simple utility tool for job at hand so please forgive me if you find it ugly.

 # installation